-2.4.6 Utilities Using the X Keyboard Extensions
+2.4.6 Utilities Using the X Keyboard Extension

-Several applications that make use of XKB features are also new with Tru64 UNIX Version 4.0.
+Several applications that make use of XKB features are also new.
 These applications include the following:

 • xkbcomp

 The xkbcomp utility is the XKB keymap compiler and converts XKB keymap source files into one of several output formats.
 It will also optionally load a keymap directly into the server if you specify the display as the output file.
 Each of the xmodmap keymaps located in /usr/lib/X11/keymaps for X11 R5 has been converted to XKB format for X11 R6.
 These new keymaps are located in/usr/lib/X11/xkb.
 Refer to the xkbcomp(1X) reference page for or run xkbcomp with the -? switch for more information.